tisnik/slides/docs/kafka.md

 ## Typical usage of Kafka

 * Message broker on steroids
-* Central part of lambda architecture
+* Central part of Lambda architecture
 * Central part of Kappa architecture
 * Logging platform